tidy-finance/website/docs/40_factor_selection_with_machine_learning.md

 ## Computational engine: glmnet
 ```

-### Fit a Model
+### Fit a model

-We use the training data to fit the model.
+With a `workflow` we are ready to use `fit`.
+Typically, we use training data to fit the model.
 The training data is pre-processed according to our recipe steps and the Lasso regression coefficients are computed.
-First, we focus on the predicted values $\hat{y}_t = x_t\hat\beta^\text{Lasso}.$ Figure [@ref(fig:industrypremia)] illustrates the projections for the *entire* time series of the Manufacturing industry portfolio returns.
+First, we focus on the predicted values $\hat{y}_t = x_t\hat\beta^\text{Lasso}.$ The figure below illustrates the projections for the *entire* time series of the Manufacturing industry portfolio returns.
 The grey area indicates the out-of-sample period which has not been used to fit the model.

 ```r